mn-pollinators/assets/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 You might want to add bees or flowers for your region following our schemas.
 Pull requests are warmly welcome.

+## License

+The code in this repository is released under the MIT license.
+The illustrations themselves are released by Olivia Carlson under +Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+Other photographs or images are released under their own listed attributions.

 ## Code of Conduct

 All repositories in the Minnesota Pollinators organization are subject to our [Code of Conduct](https://github.com/mn-pollinators/code-of-conduct/blob/master/CODE_OF_CONDUCT.md).